 After several delays to plan for anticipated unrest, the subsidy elimination program began on December 19, 2010, with the lifting of prices for gasoline.
 A certain amount (16 gallons per month) is available at a subsidized price (\$1.44 per gallon) but amounts over that have to be purchased at near world prices of about \$2.65 per gallon.
 To defuse popular unrest over the plan, direct cash handouts (\$40 for the first two months) were deposited in the accounts of poorer Iranians, available for withdrawal when the plan began.
 Those amounts will be deposited each month subsequently for eligible recipients.
-To date, unrest is said to have been minimal, a trend that may be boosting Ahmadinejad politically to some extent.
+To date, unrest over the plan (separate from unrest over political grievances) is said to have been minimal.
 Many Iranians see the necessity to reduce subsidies in order to reduce consumption, and have supported the plan.
 Others believe that unrest will increase as the prices of goods inevitably rise and even those receiving cash handouts realize the cash is insufficient to compensate for the rise in prices.
 Others see unrest resulting if unemployment increases due to business failures.

-The relatively problem-free implementation of the plan has, to some extent, quieted regime concerns about the loyalty of labor, although there are mixed indications on the attitudes of that sector.
+The relatively smooth implementation of the plan has, to some extent, quieted regime concerns about the loyalty of labor, although there are mixed indications on the attitudes of that sector.
 In July 2010, when the government attempted to raise taxes on the bazaar merchant incomes by 70%, several major bazaars shuttered in protest.
 To end the strike, the government eventually renegotiated a 15% tax increase, although there were reports of security force intimidation of the merchants.
-Some read the strikes as evidence of growing belief among the bazaaris that youth-led unrest has gone underground and that the government can be challenged successfully.
 Iran's trucking industry reacted to the gasoline subsidy reduction in December 2010 by striking, which may further increase the cost of bringing goods into the major cities and throughout the country.